toucan-project/TOUCAN/README.md

 When done generating the certificate, and before making a deployment, generate two client certificates.
 Go back into `CA` and run `./add_new_client.sh`.
 For the first certificate, fill out the fully qualified hostname of the main (syslog) server.
 As defined by the `syslog_host` Ansible value.
 In the case of our (mock) configuration, this would be: `toucan.example.org`.

 The second client certificate can be generated with either the hostname of the canary node server, or the IP address.
-Remember the 'node hashe', as you need to define the hash when running the deployment, so that Ansible knows which certificate to pick up.
+Remember the 'node hash', as you need to define the hash when running the deployment, so that Ansible knows which certificate to pick up.

 ## Installation
 Initialize the submodule containing the Ansible deploy scripts.